 Airbus and Boeing took the headlines at the 2017 Dubai Airshow with a slew of orders and commitments.
 In the weeks leading up to the air show, the high point was expected to be a new Emirates order for 36 A380 superjumbos, but instead the newsflow out of Dubai was dominated by massive commitments for both manufacturers’ new families of narrowbody jets.
 As the doors closed on Thursday of last week, total orders amounted to nearly $114 billion at list prices.
 According to the organizers, trade visitors were up 20 percent over the 2015 event, and almost 80,000 people visited the show during its five-day run.
 For Airbus and Boeing, the final score in Dubai was 510 and 296 orders and commitments, respectively.
 Continue reading

 Boeing Set to Win 2017 Orders Race – A320neo Deliveries Finally Ramping Up

-Boeing and Airbus delivered 51 and 49 commercial jets in February 2017, respectively, compared to 56 and 46 during the same month last year.
+Boeing and Airbus delivered 56 and 63 commercial jets in October 2017, respectively, compared to 54 each during the same month last year.
+This year to date, Boeing has delivered 610 jets (617 at the same time last year), while Airbus has delivered 517 (516).
 In 2016, Boeing delivered 748 jets (762 in 2015), in line with company expectations, while Airbus surpassed its delivery target of 650 jets by handing over 688 jets during 2016 (635 in 2015).
 Continue reading